ceramic-sf/quick-boi-source/bolq.md

 Everything in this book can be modified, challenged or ignored and none of it should be believed.
 What is here are ideas that can be used and tried out.
 If there are some truths, then they will tend to survive in your because they are useful.
 ```

 All that is here is fallible explanations.
 Any of this can be overturned, criticised and reinterpreted by you in a way that suits you, works for you, and allows you to make progress.
 To come to a consensus in order to resolve conflicts.
 A reader should not to adhere to or believe this text in any way.
-Ideas may [imperfectly replicated](#learning-and-understanding-is-about-imperfect-copying) in the mind of any reader who engages and comes up with the same idea through creataive conjecture.
+Ideas may [imperfectly replicated](#learning-and-understanding-is-about-imperfect-copying) in the mind of any reader who engages and comes up with the same idea through creative conjecture.

 *This book contains fallible ideas.
 If there are some truths here, then they may survive in the mind of the reader who will create the idea again and try it out.*